oxheadalpha/xtz-shots-website/getting-started.md

 In the absence of a snapshot, running a Tezos node for the first time requires syncing the historical mainnet chain from its genesis on June 2018, which takes several days.
 Consequently, most people spinning up new nodes use a snapshot.

 Importing a Tezos snapshot performs a sanity check of its contents.
-Consequently, it still takes a bit of time to import a snapshot: currently up to one hour on mainnet.
+Consequently, it still takes a bit of time to import a snapshot- currently up to one hour on mainnet.

 [Read more on the Tezos documentation](https://tezos.gitlab.io/user/snapshots.html)